threefoldtech/TFGRID/wiki/specs/tfgrid_substrate/smartContract/contract.md

 # Smart Contract for IT on the blockchain

-## Proposed architecture
+## Architecture

-Two main components will play a role in achieving a decentralised consensus between a user and a farmer.
+Two main components play a role in achieving a decentralised consensus between a user and a farmer.

-1: TFGrid Substrate Database Pallet TFGrid
+- TFGrid Substrate Database Pallet TFGrid
-2: TFGrid Smart Contract
+- TFGrid Smart Contract

-The TFGrid Substrate Database will keep a record of all Entities, Twins, Nodez and Farmers in the TF Grid network.
-This makes it easy to integrate the Smart Contract on Substrate as well since we can read from that storage in Runtime.
+The TF-Grid Substrate Database will keep a record of all Entities, Twins, Nodes and Farmers in the TF-Grid network.
+This makes it easy to integrate the Smart Contract on Substrate as well since we can read from that storage in runtime.

 check flow diagram: [flow](flow.png)
 ![flow](img/flow.png)

-The Smart Contract on Substrate will work as following:
+The Smart Contract on Substrate works as following:

 ## 1: The user wants to deploy a workload, he interacts with this smart contract pallet and calls: `create_contract` with the input being:

 The user must instruct his twin to create the contract. *This program containing his digital twin is yet to be defined.* A contract will always belong to a twin and to a node.
 This relationship is important because only the user's twin and target node's twin can update the contract.

 ```js
 contract = {